nyxiereal/Aliucord-pages/beginner/index.md

 ## How to install a plugin manually
 Required for [#unmaintained-plugins](https://discord.com/channels/811255666990907402/861935147272110100) channel

+**Note:** If you already have the plugin .zip, just follow two last steps.

 - Go to any plugin repository ([like this one](https://github.com/Juby210/Aliucord-plugins))
 - Click [this](https://github.com/user-attachments/assets/e18b3b27-bcf4-4f7c-ba23-b07fa934877a) and select `builds`
 - Click the `Name.zip` of the plugin you want